vsglhs2/Beatbump/README.md

 # Beatbump

-This project is a continuation of the Beatbump by @snuffyDev.
+This project is a continuation of Beatbump by @snuffyDev.

 An alternative frontend for YouTube Music created using Svelte/SvelteKit, and Golang.